 When I was growing up, until about the beginning of high school, my mother decided to raise my three siblings and I vegetarian.
 The story goes that my older sister refused to eat her meat, so my parents said, “Screw it!” and instead of trying to force it, just stopped serving us meat altogether.
 I have distinct memories of handing out pamphlets in the middle school cafeteria at Thanksgiving declaring that turkeys should be free, not food.
 (In case you couldn’t tell, I was not one of the popular kids.)
 Eventually, my siblings and I began eating good old dead animals — some of us more gung-ho than others — but my mother still claims our vegetarian upbringing is the reason my brothers and sister are all 6 or more feet tall.

 When I got pregnant two and a half years ago, it never occurred to me to raise my own children vegetarian.
-It was something my hippie mother had chosen for us, and we were too naive to know any differently.
-But the more I thought about it, the more I wondered, “Had she made the right choice?
-Was a vegetarian lifestyle the healthier choice?”
-I wanted to give my child the best, raise him the best that I could, but was cutting out animal products really the answer?
-How far do you go to get all the health benefits?
-Cut out milk, butter, eggs?
-No more *sob* bacon?
+It seemed like something our hippie mother had chosen for us, and which we had been too naive to question.
+But the more I thought about it, the more I wondered: Had my mother made the right choice?
+A vegetarian lifestyle certainly seems healthier for the planet, but is it really healthier for growing kids?
+I wanted to give my child the best — but was cutting out animal products really the answer?
+How far should I go to ensure he gets all the health benefits?
+Cut out milk, butter, and eggs too?
+No more *sob* cheese??

-But a vegetarian lifestyle isn’t for everyone and definitely requires a little more time and effort than the average American diet.
+But a vegetarian lifestyle isn’t for everyone, English adds, and it definitely requires a little more time and effort than the average American diet.
 “Vegan and vegetarian diets may not be ideal for children with allergies to soy, wheat, eggs or dairy, who may find their food options too limited on a plant-based diet.
 Additionally, if parents don’t have the knowledge, time or resources to ensure their children are consuming a varied plant-based diet, it may not be the best for their family,” English shares.

-You also have to make sure your kids get a proper caloric intake.
+You also have to make sure your kids get enough caloric intake.
 Nussbaum notes, “The biggest complication I encounter when treating vegetarian kids is suboptimal growth as a result of inadequate caloric intake.
 Often, well-intentioned parents will give kids healthy vegetarian foods that are high in fiber.
 These foods are filling and can result in the child not eating enough calories.
 I counsel these families to increase calorically dense foods, particularly ones that are a mixture of fat and protein, such as nut butters, avocado, hummus, etc.”

 Nussbaum also warns that teens do have different vitamin and mineral intake requirements.
 “Iron intake can also be an issue, particularly for girls who are menstruating.
 Dark, leafy greens eaten with a source of vitamin C will increase iron absorption.
 Additionally, using a cast-iron pan for cooking will increase iron intake.”

-Dr. Henry Rosenberg agrees.
+Pediatrician Dr. Henry Rosenberg agrees.
 He tells SheKnows, “Kids can certainly be well-nourished and grow up strong and healthy on a vegetarian diet.
 Doing the same thing on a vegan diet is challenging.
 It can be done, but requires continual focus.
 Kids can also grow up strong and healthy eating hogs and steers, though they may be set up for future vascular disease.”